conradakunga/Blog/_posts/2025-01-22-fluent-assertions-a-pragmatic-roadmap-to-what-next.md

 Another key benefit was realized when we migrated from `NUnit` and standardized on `xUnit` as our testing framework.
 This simply meant (mainly) **changing the referenced libraries and re-compiling**.
 I hardly needed to touch the existing test code.

-Another benefit was the **error messages had a lot more context**, especially when run on a build server outside the IDE.
+Another benefit was that the **error messages had a lot more context**, especially when run on a build server outside the IDE.

 Compare: